marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 > *[2020-04-15 09:17:39]* **Mariano Guerra**:

-yes, I will post a link to the video with a title/summary and a link to the thread (it would help if the author provides the title/summary :slightly_smiling_face:)
+yes, I will post a link to the video with a title/summary and a link to the thread (it would help if the author provides the title/summary 🙂)

 > *[2020-04-15 15:29:28]* **Ivan Reese**: